pcdshub/pcdswidgets/docs/source/addwidget.rst

   This is because you may later want to edit the specifics, but if your QPolygon is just a list of numbers this will be very hard.
 A list of variables like "arrow_length" are easier to modify later.
+- When designing your shape, note that the widget might need to look good at different sizes.
+Pay particular care in designing widget icons with small features, these can become indistiguishable as we shrink the shapes down.

 Adding a New Widget Class